Butler Island Plantation

 Butler Island Plantation was a former rice plantation located on Butler Island on the Altamaha River delta just South of Darien, Georgia.
 It was originally owned by Major Pierce Butler (1744–1822) and was also owned by Tillinghast L'Hommedieu Huston and then R. J. Reynolds Jr. The plantation is managed by the Georgia Department of Natural Resources.

-The main structure on the property following its completion in 1927, the Huston House, was destroyed in a fire on June 26, 2024.
+The main structure remaining on the property, the Huston House (built 1927), was destroyed in a fire on June 26, 2024.

 History

 Major Pierce Butler, who was one of the Founding Fathers of the United States and a supporter of slavery, owned the property in 1790.
 He ran the plantation until he died in 1822, when his unmarried daughter Frances became a trustee of the plantation, with the overseer, Roswell King, as her co-administrator.
 Upon the death of trustee Frances in 1836, controlling ownership shifted to Major Butler's two chosen heirs, grandsons of Butler's oldest daughter, who had made their permanent homes in Philadelphia.